pdhoopr/gps-to-gpx/CONTRIBUTING.md

 npm run build
 ```

-To create individual builds for each environment, you can use one of the following:
+To independently create a build for each environment, you can use one of the following:

 ```
 npm run build:commonjs